esizikova/introCV-spring2022/index.md

 Due on Apr.
 6.
 * **Excercise 4** on neural networks.
 Due on May 4.
-* **Final project:** presentations will be held during the last lecture (May 5) and report will be due May 5, 11.59PM EST.
+* **Final project:** here is a list of [suggested papers](https://docs.google.com/document/d/11vsh1EHvDHOhGsFBpeqwzZFQNBkFk2Qwk-_YDP7XF_g/edit?usp=sharing) for the final project.
+Final presentations will be held during the last lecture (May 5) and the project report will be due May 5, 11.59PM EST.

 ### Participation and Attendance
 You are expected to attend and participate in classes and labs in person or via Zoom (see <a href="https://brightspace.nyu.edu/d2l/le/lessons/156638/%20nits/6225595">NYU Brightspace</a> for link).
 Class attendance will count for 5% of your grade and lab attendance will count for 5% of your grade.